About the Road Theatre

 Tell Me More

 To open second venue, a 76-seat theatre within the NoHo Senior Arts Colony.

 The Road is led by Founder and Artistic Director Taylor Gilbert and Artistic Director Sam Anderson, with Associate Artistic Director Scott Alan Smith.
-Staff include Managing Director, Katie Witkowski, Administrator Kay Capasso, Technical Director Kevin Shipp, and Project Coordinator at Magnolia, Darryl Johnson.
+Staff include Managing Director Katie Witkowski, Administrator Adrian Centeno, Technical Director Brian Graves, and Project Coordinator at Magnolia, Darryl Johnson.

-Artistic Board: Sam Anderson, Taylor Gilbert, Chet Grissom, Ann Hearn, Donna Simone Johnson, Carlyle King, Kevin Shipp, Scott Alan Smith
+Artistic Board: Sam Anderson, Taylor Gilbert, Chet Grissom, Ann Hearn, Donna Simone Johnson, Carlyle King, Tracey Silver, Scott Alan Smith

-Corporate Board: Ian Bryce, Cara Eisenberg, Taylor Gilbert, Carrie Harlow, Ian Ryen, Stuart Spence, Judith Vida-Spence, MD
+Corporate Board: Ian Bryce, Cara Eisenberg, Taylor Gilbert, Carrie Harlow, Arianne Neumark, Ian Ryen, Stuart Spence, Judith Vida-Spence, MD

 One of the Road’s founding principles is that involvement in the arts creates stronger communities.
 This is evident within the community of The Road Theatre itself – a 173-member ensemble of theatre artists who, unlike in many small theatre companies, do not pay dues to belong, but instead donate their time and energy to tasks that keep the company running and further our mission.

 Why are inclusion, diversity, equity and access important to The Road?
 We feel it is our duty in these complicated times, when historically institutionalized prejudice and exclusion are rightfully in question, for our Theatre to promote human ingenuity in practice and to contribute to the reservoir of hope for a better tomorrow.